ryanpcmcquen/obsidian-dropbox-backups/README.md

 -   `files.metadata.read`: You can't turn this one off either.
 I never read or list files, so it shouldn't be necessary, but Dropbox doesn't allow turning it off.
 -   `files.content.write`: This is the one I actually need.
 This app only writes files.
 This app cannot read files.
 It is also scoped to only its folder.

+### Known limitations

+Any files not in this list:

+-   `md`
+-   `org`
+-   `txt`

+Are _assumed_ to be binary files, and read/uploaded as such.
+Please let me know if more files need to be added to this list that are actually plain text.

 ### Manually installing the plugin

 -   Copy over `main.js`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-dropbox-backups/`.